 Your age and health

-Life insurance companies offer their best rates to young and healthy applicants.
-The older you are, the costlier the life insurance is.
+Insurance companies offer their best rates to young and healthy applicants.
+The older you are, the costlier the insurance premiums will be.
 Likewise, if you have one or more underlying health issues, the cost of coverage will go up.

 Your smoking status

 Smoking is not only bad for your health but also wealth.
 If you smoke or consume tobacco in any other form, brace yourself for higher premiums.
-Typically, a smoker pays three to five times as much for life insurance as a non-smoker.
+Typically, a smoker pays three to five times as much for a policy than a non-smoker.

 Your Gender